Joseph-Christopher-Morris/mobile-first-marketing-website/content/pages/about.md

 ## My Journey

-I started with photography — capturing classic cars, auctions, and events — and built a thriving business from scratch.
+I began with photography, capturing classic cars, auctions, and events, and built a thriving business from scratch.
 Along the way, I discovered the power of **analytics and marketing technology**.
-Now I combine creative storytelling with tools like **Adobe Analytics**, **Meta Ads**, and **Google Ads** to help brands stand out and reach the right audience.
+Now, I combine creative storytelling with tools like **Adobe Analytics**, **Meta Ads**, and **Google Ads** to help brands stand out and reach their target audience.

 ## What I Do